TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Methodology

 This process yields a standardized manifold embedding that preserves the data's intrinsic shape.
-Through a detailed investigation into different manifold approximation and projection techniques presented in \cref{Sec:Appendix_manifold_projection_techniques} we use UMAP \citep{umap} as it creates more uniform manifold embeddings across network architectures (see \cref{Sec:appendix_umap_sensitivity} exploring UMAP hyperparameters).
-On this low-dimensional manifold, we compute a \textbf{Density Score} for each sample using a Kernel Density Estimator (KDE), to capture its global representativeness.
-This estimates the probability density at each sample $\mathbf{y}_i$ by summing the contributions of neighboring points $\sum_{j=1}^n\mathbf{y}_j$:
+Through a detailed investigation into different manifold approximation and projection techniques presented in \cref{Sec:Appendix_manifold_projection_techniques} we use UMAP \citep{umap} as it creates uniform manifold embeddings across network architectures (see \cref{Sec:appendix_umap_sensitivity} exploring UMAP hyperparameters).
+On this low-dimensional manifold we compute \textbf{Density Score}, a class-conditional rarity metric for each sample using a Kernel Density Estimator (KDE).
+Rather than using density directly, we adopt its negative log-transform, the self-information (or surprisal) of the sample under the estimated density \citep{cover2006elements, sun2022information}.
+For an event $x$ with probability $p(x)$, the self-information $-\log p(x)$ quantifies how unexpected, or informative, that event is.
+High-probability events convey little information, while rare events convey much.
+Applied to a sample's class-conditional density, this transforms the score into a monotonic measure of structural rarity that increases with informativeness.
+For a sample $\mathbf{y}_i$ belonging to class $c$:

-where $N$ is the number of samples, $K$ is a Gaussian kernel, and $h$ is the bandwidth parameter.
-This score allows us to distinguish samples in high-density (prototypical) regions from those in low-density (atypical) regions of the manifold.
+where $N_c = |Y_c|$ is the total number of samples in class $c$, $K$ is a Gaussian kernel, and $h$ is the bandwidth.
+This score allows us to distinguish samples in low-density (atypical) regions of the manifold from those in high-density (prototypical) regions.